 - Consider alternatives.
 If you propose making a transgenic mouse as the central aim of your proposal and the mouse shows no phenotype is your research project down the tubes?
 While no one can anticipate the outcome of every experiment, if there is a reasonable chance of your major aim not working (a mouse with no phenotype, a 2-hybrid that produces no interacting proteins, etc.), be sure that you have thought of an alternate direction, even if you only briefly explain it.

 - Be sure your aims are realistic.
 You could propose making 20 knock-out mice to test an interesting idea, but unless your advisor is planning to provide you with an army of technicians, reviewers will know that you do not understand the practical limitations.
-Remember also that this is a two-year training grant.
+Remember also that this is a 2-year training grant.
 Projects that would take three people four years to complete are unrealistic, whereas a project that will be finished within a year shows that you have not considered the length of the grant.

 - Write for a general audience.
 Your reviewers may know your field intimately, but more likely than not, they will know the area only superficially.
 It is your job to explain to the reviewer why the field is important and why the hypotheses you propose will provide important insight.
 It is a very good idea to give your proposal (and practice your presentation) to someone outside your field and ask them if there are areas that they find confusing.